Shinya Aoki: RIZIN Fighting Federation

-Return to ONE
+Return to ONE Championship

-In the third defense of his title, Aoki faced Eduard Folayang at ONE Championship: Defending Honor on November 11, 2016 in Singapore.
+In the third defense of his title, Aoki faced Eduard Folayang at ONE: Defending Honor on November 11, 2016.
 He lost the bout and title via TKO in the third round.

-Aoki faced Ben Askren on November 24, 2017.
+Aoki faced Ben Askren for the ONE Welterweight World Championship on November 24, 2017, at ONE: Immortal Pursuit.
 He lost the fight via TKO in the fight's opening minute.

-Aoki faced Ev Ting on October 6, 2018 at ONE Championship: Kingdom of Heroes and won the fight via arm-triangle choke in the opening minute of the bout.
+Aoki faced Ev Ting on October 6, 2018, at ONE: Kingdom of Heroes and won the fight via arm-triangle choke in the opening minute of the bout.
 Due to the victory, Aoki secured a fight for the vacant lightweight championship against the winner of Eduard Folayang and Amir Khan in the promotion's inaugural event in Tokyo, Japan on March 31, 2019.

-On March 31, 2019 at ONE Championship: A New Era Aoki recaptured the lightweight title in a rematch with Eduard Folayang by defeating Folayang via technical submission.
+On March 31, 2019, at ONE Championship: A New Era Aoki recaptured the lightweight title in a rematch with Eduard Folayang by defeating Folayang via technical submission.

 Aoki lost the title in his first defense against Christian Lee at ONE Championship: Enter the Dragon on May 17, 2019.

-He returned to defeat Honorio Banario via D'Arce choke at ONE Championship: Century.
+He returned to defeat Honorio Banario via D'Arce choke at ONE: Century – Part 2.

 Aoki next faced Kimihiro Eto at Road to One 3: Tokyo Fight Night on September 10, 2020.
 He won the fight via unanimous decision.

-Aoki was expected to face former LFA Welterweight Champion James Nakashima on January 22, 2021 at ONE Championship: Unbreakable He won the fight via submission in the first round.
+Aoki faced James Nakashima on January 22, 2021, at ONE Championship: Unbreakable He won the fight via submission in the first round.

-Aoki was scheduled to fight the former UFC Lightweight Sage Northcutt at ONE on TNT 4, on April 28, 2021.
+Aoki was scheduled to face Sage Northcutt at ONE on TNT 4 on April 28, 2021.
 The bout was subsequently cancelled due to Sage still having lingering effects from COVID-19.
 A new bout was scheduled for the event with Aoki facing off against former rival Eduard Folayang.
 He won the bout via armbar in the first round.

 Aoki faced Yoshihiro Akiyama at ONE: X on March 26, 2022.
 He lost the fight via TKO in the second round.

-Aoki was booked to face Saygid Izagakhmaev on November 19, 2022, at ONE 163.
+Aoki faced Saygid Izagakhmaev on November 19, 2022, at ONE 163.
 He lost the fight by a first-round technical knockout.

+Aoki was scheduled to face Sage Northcutt on January 28, 2024, at ONE 165.
+However, Northcutt withdrew during the event due to two of his coaches (one being Urijah Faber) not having work visas.
+Northcutt was replaced by John Lineker in a openweight bout.
+Aoki defeated Lineker by rear-naked submission in the first round.

+Aoki faced Eduard Folayang in a tetralogy bout on March 23, 2025, at ONE 172.
+Aoki defeated Folayang by armbar in the first round.